 Higher levels of aflatoxin-producing fungi were found in maize that had been shelled immediately after harvest when compared to that stored in cob form (Mora end Lacey, 1997).
-Storing maize in polypropylene bags (a common practice in Africa), should be discouraged because it enhances fungal growth and aflatoxin contamination due to poor aeration, especially where the maize has been improperly dried (Udoh et al., 2000).
+Storing maize in polypropylene bags (a common practice in Africa) should be discouraged because it enhances fungal growth and aflatoxin contamination due to poor aeration, especially where the maize has been improperly dried (Udoh et al., 2000).
 The hermetic storage of maize offers a promising option for reducing post-harvest losses and minimising aflatoxin increase during storage.
-Williams et al. (2014) evaluated Purdue Improved Crop Storage (PICS) bags which are triple layer hermetic bags, and reported that no aflatoxin was detected in maize stored in PICS bags over a period of two months, even at seed moisture levels of 18 to 21%.
+Williams et al. (2014) evaluated Purdue Improved Crop Storage (PICS) bags, which are triple layer hermetic bags, and reported that no aflatoxin was detected in maize stored in PICS bags over a period of two months, even at seed moisture levels of 18 to 21%.
 However, breaking the hermetic seal of the PICS bags – opening the bags for about 30 minutes, in the experiment by Tubbs et al. (2016) – increased fungal growth and aflatoxin contamination.
 A recent study also confirmed that the storage of maize in PICS bags by rural farmers can prevent accumulation of aflatoxins at seed moisture levels below 14% (Ng’ang’a et al., 2016).

-23.4.3 Control of fungal growth during storage
+4.3 Control of fungal growth in storage

 Juglal et al. (2002) evaluated the effect of nine different oils on the growth of Aspergillus parasiticus and Fusarium verticillioides in stored food.
 Commonly occurring mycotoxigenic fungi can be controlled with clove oil (containing eugenol).
 The researchers attributed the inhibitory effects of spices and herbs at least in part to phenolic compounds such as coumarins and flavonoides.
 However, the use of plant products in control of mycotoxins is still at an experimental stage.
 Udoh et al. (2000) pointed out that care must be taken in using plant materials to prevent mycotoxins as some of these materials are natural media for the growth of Aspergillus flavus.
 Ammonium bicarbonate provides an inexpensive, safe, easily applicable and highly effective antimycotic agent which can be used to prevent mycotoxin formation in bulk grain storage systems, especially in resource-poor developing countries.
 The compound completely inhibited both growth and mycotoxin production by Aspergillus isolates investigated at levels up to 1% which still rendered the grains organoleptically acceptable (Samapundo et al., 2007).
 Where high levels of insect infestation are found during monitoring, maize cobs should be shelled and the grains stored in jute bags.
 It should, however, be noted that storing maize as grains increases the likelihood of contamination.

-23.5 Removal of aflatoxin contamination
+5 Removing aflatoxin contamination

-23.5.1 Sorting
+5.1 Sorting